-The very first poker tournament I entered, I busted in the first 20 minutes.
-While debating whether or not to re-enter, one guy turns to look me straight-in-the-eye and says, “You’re bad at tournaments.”
+In the very first poker tournament I entered, I busted in the first 20 minutes.
+While debating whether or not to re-enter, one guy turns to look me straight in the eye and says, “You’re bad at tournaments.”

 I re-entered.
 Seven hours later, he and I were the final remaining two players.
 He kept trying to make these chop deals largely in his favor.
 I told him it was my first tournament, and I refused to chop.
 I bluffed him in a huge pot and won first place.

 The second highlight would be the first time my dad came to see me play a poker tournament.
 I was at the final table and called a guy’s all-in bluff with king-high.
 Correctly.
 Won that one too — with my dad watching right next to me.
 It was like a high school track meet all over again.

 How about your future plans?
 Anything exciting coming down the pipeline?

 At the end of the day, I identify myself as a writer first and poker player second.

 My dream would be to write more reference books like “A GIRL’S GUIDE TO POKER” in the same funny, easy-to-read, female-driven voice.
 Like the “For Dummies” series or Sparknotes across a wide variety of subjects.
 And doing so with a sense of humor.